-- ▶ Facilities The Oakland campus, located at 735 105th Ave.
-Oakland, CA 94603, has 35,000 sq. ft. consisting of a 40,000-title library, computer lab, classrooms, offices, bookstore, chapel, and men's and women's dormitory. - ▶ Chapel Students and faculty gather for intimate community in our beautiful chapel for morning devotions, midmorning service, and evening devotion. - ▶ Dormitory SUM provides 3- and 4-person dormitory housing, equipped with laundry and kitchen for self-prepared meals.
-Full-time Bachelor's and Master's-level students may live in the dormitories for \$800 per term. - ▶ Married Student Housing SUM assists married students in finding affordable (~\$500/month) apartment complexes near the Oakland campus. - Employment - The Oakland campus has various part-time employment opportunities, as well as network connections with local ministry employers.
+- Facilities The Oakland campus, located at 735 105th Ave.
+Oakland, CA 94603, has 35,000 sq. ft. consisting of a 30,000-title library, computer lab, classrooms, offices, bookstore, chapel, and men's and women's dormitory. - Chapel Students and faculty gather for intimate community in our beautiful chapel for morning devotions, mid-morning service, and evening devotion. - Dormitory SUM provides 3- and 4-person dormitory housing, equipped with laundry and kitchen for self-prepared meals.
+Full-time Bachelor's and Master's-level students may live in the dormitories for \$800 per term. - Married Student Housing SUM has a limited number of reasonably priced on-campus apartments available for rental to married students. - Employment The Oakland campus has various part-time employment opportunities, as well as network connections with local ministry employers.